byawitz/appwrite-funcover/README.md

 #### SSL

-Before adding Funcover you'll need make sure the domain you're planning to use will have SSL, To do so we're harnessing Appwrite [custom-domain](https://appwrite.io/docs/custom-domains) feature.
+Before adding Funcover you'll need make sure that the domain you're planning to use will have SSL, To do so we're harnessing Appwrite [custom-domain](https://appwrite.io/docs/custom-domains) feature.

 After adding your domain as custom-domain to any of your Appwrite project, and, the domain is now pointing to your Appwrite instance you can move to the next step.